Murin-an: A Modern Japanese Garden Masterpiece

 At the Western-style house, get a glimpse of the historic Murin-an Conference

-On April 21, 1903, Japan’s leaders held a meeting to decide how to begin Japan’s war against Russia.
+On April 21, 1903, Japan’s leaders held a meeting here to discuss the country’s diplomatic policy towards Russia prior to the Russo-Japanese War.
 Present at this conference were the elder statesmen Itō Hirobumi and Yamagata Aritomo, Foreign Minister Komura Jūtarō and Prime Minister Katsura Tarō.
 This was the “Murin-an Conference,” which is now considered to be an important moment in history that determined Japan’s later diplomacy toward East Asia.
 In an age where Japanese houses typically had no industrialized heating, Murin-an’s Western-style house was a rare space where the heat could be adjusted.
 What did Japan’s leaders discuss in this stove-equipped room?

 For more detailed information, see the webpages below.